Semi-solid metal casting

-SSM is done at a temperature that puts the metal between its liquidus and solidus temperature.
-Ideally, the metal should be 30 to 65% solid.
-The semi-solid mixture must have a low viscosity to be usable, and to reach this low viscosity the material needs a globular primary surrounded by the liquid phase.
-The temperature range possible depends on the material and for aluminum alloys can be as much as 50 °C, but for narrow melting range copper alloys can be only several tenths of a degree.
+SSM is done at a temperature that puts the metal between its liquidus and solidus temperature, ideally 30 to 65% solid.
+The mixture must have low viscosity to be usable, and to reach this low viscosity the material needs a globular primary surrounded by the liquid phase.
+The temperature range depends on the material and for aluminum alloys can be as much as 50 °C, but for narrow melting range copper alloys can be only several tenths of a degree.

-Semi-solid casting is typically used for high-end applications.
+SSM is typically used for high-end applications.
 For aluminum alloys, typical parts include structural medical and aerospace parts, pressure containing parts, defense parts, engine mounts, air manifold sensor harnesses, engine blocks, and oil pump filter housings.

+History

+Thixomolding was invented by Dow Chemical in the 1980s by converting a plastic extruder.
+They transferred their 1987 patent in 1990 to Thixomat Inc. Japan Steel Works Ltd. and Husky Injection Molding Systems Ltd. licensed the technology.

+As of 2024, the most significant thixomolded auto part was the spare tire carrier of the Jeep Wrangler.

+However, in 2024 Idra launched its thixomolding machines that adopted thixotropic piston injection (TPI).

 Processes

-There are a number of different techniques to produce semi-solid castings.
-For aluminum alloys the more common processes are thixocasting and rheocasting.
+Four techniques involve semi-solid castings.
+For aluminum alloys the more common processes are thixocasting, rheocasting, and SIMA.

-With magnesium alloys, the most common process is molding.
+With magnesium alloys, the most common process is thixomolding.

 Thixocasting

 Thixocasting utilizes a pre-cast billet with a non-dendritic microstructure that is normally produced by vigorously stirring the melt as the bar is being cast.
 Induction heating is normally used to re-heat the billets to the semi-solid temperature range, and die casting machines are used to inject the semi-solid material into hardened steel dies.
-Thixocasting is being performed commercially in North America, Europe and Asia.
-Thixocasting has the ability to produce extremely high quality components due to the product consistency that results from using pre-cast billet that is manufactured under the same ideal continuous processing conditions that are employed to make forging or rolling stock.
-The main disadvantage is that it is expensive due to the special billets that must be used, although facilities with in house magnetohydrodynamic continuous casting capabilities can recycle 100% of in-house returns.
-Other disadvantages include a limited number of alloys, and for facilities without in-house magnetohydrodynamic casting capability scrap cannot be directly reused.
+Thixocasting is employed commercially.
+Thixocasting can produce high quality components due to the product consistency that results from using pre-cast billets manufactured under the same ideal continuous processing conditions that are employed to make forging or rolling stock.
+The main disadvantage is that it is expensive due to the specialized billets, although facilities with in house magnetohydrodynamic continuous casting capabilities can recycle 100% of in-house returns.
+Other disadvantages include support for a limited number of alloys, and in-house magnetohydrodynamic casting capability to directly reuse scrap.

 Rheocasting

-Unlike thixocasting, which re-heats a billet, rheocasting develops the semi-solid slurry from the molten metal produced in a typical die casting furnace.
-This is a big advantage over thixocasting because it results in less expensive feedstock, in the form of typical die casting alloys, and allows for direct recycling.
+Rheocasting develops the semi-solid slurry from the molten metal produced in a typical die casting furnace.
+This allows less expensive feedstock, in the form of typical die casting alloys, and allows for direct recycling.
 However, rheocasting also poses process control issues such that after an initial surge of activity, very little material is processed via rheocasting.